 Implementation Guides that use the HL7 IG template

-If using the HL7 IG template, it will generate a 'candidate' specification XML file if there are differences in the pages and/or artifacts defined in the current version of the implementation guide.
+If using the HL7 IG template, once an initial specification file has been committed, the IG publication process it will generate a 'candidate' specification XML file if there are differences in the pages and/or artifacts defined in the current version of the implementation guide.
+The initial version can be created from scratch (ignoring artifacts and pages other than 'generic' pages such as "(N/A)") or by copying from the Jira Spec file for an existing IG.

 All other specifications